-Knowledge: Coastal landscapes develop due to the interaction of winds, waves and currents, as well as through the contribution of both terrestrial and offshore sources of sediment.
-These
+Knowledge: Coastal landscapes develop due to the interaction of winds, waves and currents, as well as through the contribution of

-Skills: Understanding how humans can impact Earth.
+Causes and effects of climate change Skills: Understanding how humans can impact Earth.

-10. Factfulness

-Knowledge: How we interpret the world.
+10. FactfulnessKnowledge: How we interpret the world.Skills: Interpreting data.

-Skills: Interpreting data.

 Understanding how people view the world.